In this post I explain how to completely disassemble a HP Pavilion dv6 laptop.

 Replacement parts for HP Pavilion dv6 for USA visitors available here.

 Before you start, make sure the computer is turned off and battery removed.

 Loosen six screws securing the hard drive and memory covers.

 One screw (green) also securing the DVD drive.

-Remove both covers and pull the DVD drive from the laptop.
+Remove both covers and pull the DVD drive out.

 Lift up the hard drive assembly and disconnect hard drive cable from the motherboard.

-Both memory module are located on the bottom of the laptop.
+Both memory module are located on the bottom.